March 2025: Breaking news from the IARC:

 GripHero's compliance products safeguard your fuel stations against Personal Injury Claims

-Every day, in the UK alone, over 2 million consumers are invited onto the petrol station premises to handle extremely flammable, Category-1 human carcinogenic/mutagenic substances; some without clear, highly visible and regulation-compliant hazard signage, labelling and safety-gloves always available at the exact point of contact.
+Every day, in the UK alone, over 2.5 million consumers are invited onto the petrol station premises to handle extremely flammable, Category-1 human carcinogenic/mutagenic substances; some without clear, highly visible and regulation-compliant hazard signage, labelling and safety-gloves always available at the exact point of contact.
+In addition to consumers, over 50,000 employees help operate the UK's fuel stations.
+Where there is potential consumer or employee exposure to chemicals classified as hazardous, the Consumer Safety and Worker Protection Laws are very detailed and specific, but often overlooked.
+For example, Petrol/Gasoline contains four Category-1 hazards, officially termed and coded as follows:

-Hazard Labelling Regulations In United Nations countries, there are specific laws to warn, inform, instruct and protect consumers in universally standardised and specific ways.
+Hazard Labelling Regulations In United Nations countries, there are specific laws to warn, inform, instruct and protect both consumers and workers in universally standardised and specific ways.
 For the labelling of hazardous chemicals in Europe and GB, these laws are the EU CLP and GB CLP Regulations respectively [in the USA, this is regulated by the Federal Hazardous Substances Act (FHSA)].
 You will have already seen these CLP hazard labels displayed prominently in the correct location on all substances and mixtures classified as hazardous.
 These labels must contain the CLP-compliant signal words, hazard pictograms, precautionary statements and other obligatory details.
 As a minimum, the labels must contain the elements listed for each chemical in the EU 'Harmonised Classification' index, or GB 'Mandatory Classification and Labelling (MCL) index. |

 For petrol (gasoline) and diesel fuels, these are indexed as follows: